webdriverio/webdriverio/website/blog/2019-02-22-shadow-dom-support.md

 ```

 ## The `shadow$` and `shadow$$` Commands
 These commands take advantage of the `$` command in WebdriverIO v5's ability to use a function selector.
-They works just like the existing [`$`](https://webdriver.io/docs/api/element/$.html) and [`$$`](https://webdriver.io/docs/api/element/$$.html) commands in that you call it on an element, but instead of querying an element's light DOM, they query an element's shadow DOM (they fall back to querying light dom if for whatever reason, you're not using any polyfills).
+They work just like the existing [`$`](https://webdriver.io/docs/api/element/$.html) and [`$$`](https://webdriver.io/docs/api/element/$$.html) commands in that you call it on an element, but instead of querying an element's light DOM, they query an element's shadow DOM (they fall back to querying light dom if for whatever reason, you're not using any polyfills).

 Since they're element commands, it's no longer required to start at the root document when building your queries.
 Once you have an element, calling `element.shadow$('selector')` queries inside that element's shadowRoot for the element that matches the given selector.
 From any element, you can chain `$` and `shadow$` commands as deeply as needed.